-Pursuant to the terms of his previous employment agreement governing Mr. Hicks's former role as Chairman, President, and CEO, the Company: (i) agreed to pay directly or reimburse him for reasonable monthly rent and utilities costs for a rental apartment in the Katy, Texas area, (ii) provided use of a Companyowned vehicle when in Katy, Texas (with Company paid maintenance and insurance costs with respect to such vehicle), and (iii) agreed to pay directly or reimburse him on a monthly basis for reasonable and necessary expenses incurred in connection with periodic travel from work in Katy, Texas to his residence in California.
+Pursuant to the terms of his previous employment agreement governing Mr. Hicks's former role as Chairman, President, and CEO, the Company: (i) agreed to pay directly or reimburse him for reasonable monthly rent and utilities costs for a rental apartment in the Katy, Texas area, (ii) provided use of a Company-owned vehicle when in Katy, Texas (with Company paid maintenance and insurance costs with respect to such vehicle), and (iii) agreed to pay directly or reimburse him on a monthly basis for reasonable and necessary expenses incurred in connection with periodic travel from work in Katy, Texas to his residence in California.
 In addition, he was entitled to receive from the Company on a monthly basis an additional payment in an amount sufficient to indemnify him on a net after-tax basis for any income tax associated with the provision of any of the perquisites described above.
-Mr. Hicks's employment agreement was amended and these perquisites were discontinued as of July 2, 2023, in connection with Mr. Hicks's transition to the Executive Chairman role.
+Mr. Hicks's transition to the Executive Chairman role.